metabrainz/bookbrainz-site/NODEJS_SETUP.md

 ## Configuration

+Our `config.example.json` is set up to work out of the box running everything in Docker.
+Adresses for the dependencies refer to docker container names, so that containers can communicate between each other.
-You will need to modify the `config/config.json` file* to point to the dependencies.
+You will need to modify the `config/config.json` file* to point to the dependencies from outside the Docker network.
-For example, if you are running the dependencies using Docker or locally, set `session.redis.host`, `database.connection.host` and `search.search` to point to `localhost` and adjust the ports accordingly.
+For example, set `session.redis.host`, `database.connection.host` and `search.search` to point to `localhost` (or wherevrer your dependencies are running) and adjust the ports accordingly.

 *If it doesn't exist, make a copy of `config.example.json` and rename it)